Cooperative Multi-Agent Reinforcement Learning with Partial Observations: Experiments

 First, we compare the performance of Algorithm~\ref{alg:DZO} using the decentralized policy gradients~\eqref{eqn:Residual} and \eqref{eqn:OnePoint}, without value tracking.
 The learning progress is presented in Figure~\ref{fig:R_OP}.
 We observe that the decentralized residual-feedback policy gradient estimator has less variance than the existing one-point policy gradient estimator and, therefore, improves faster and finds a better policy in the end of the learning.
 The same effect is observed in Figure~\ref{fig:R_OP_Tracking}, when both estimators are implemented with value tracking.
 This suggests that the residual-feedback zeroth-order policy gradient estimator is superior to the one-point policy gradient estimator for decentralized policy optimization problems.

 Next, we demonstrate the merit of using value tracking.
 Specifically, we first run Algorithm~\ref{alg:DZO} with the decentralized one-point policy gradient estimator~\eqref{eqn:OnePoint}, with and without value tracking.
 The difference in the performance is shown in Figure~\ref{fig:OP_Track}.
 We observe that using value tracking results in less variance and also achieves better policies.
+This is because the decentralized one-point policy gradient estimator with value tracking $\tilde{\nabla}_{\theta_{i, k}}J(\theta_k)$ has the same variance reduction effect on the policy gradient estimates as the residual feedback estimator~\ref{eqn:Residual}, as we have discussed in Remark~\ref{rmk:onepoint_vt}.
 Figure~\ref{fig:Residual_Track} shows the results of using the residual-feedback policy gradient estimator~\eqref{eqn:Residual} with and without value tracking.
-We observe that, in this case, Algorithm~\ref{alg:DZO} achieves the same level of policy improvement, whether value tracking is used or not.
-We also test our algorithm under diminishing stepsizes, which is considered in some MARL algorithms, e.g., in \cite{zhang2018fullyICML}.
-Specifically, we let $\alpha_t = \frac{\alpha_0}{t^{0.5}}$ and $\alpha_0 = 1e^{-3}$.
-In this case, we observe that Algorithm~\ref{alg:DZO} with residual-feedback policy gradient estimator~\eqref{eqn:Residual} and value tracking improves the policy faster than without value tracking.
+We observe that Algorithm~\ref{alg:DZO} with value tracking performs slightly better in the mean than without value tracking.
+This is because value tracking can track the value of the global objective function better, as shown in Figure~\ref{fig:Residual_Track_consensus} where the maximum consensus error $\max_i |\mu_i^k(N_c) - J(\theta_k + \delta u_k, \xi_k)|$ at each episode $k$ is presented.
+The improvement achieved by value tracking is not very significant in Figure~\ref{fig:Residual_Track} because the underlying communication graph respects the coupling relationship among agents.
+Specifically, we say that the communication graph respects the coupling relationship between agents if the action of every agent $i$ that can directly communicate with an agent $j$ also directly affects the reward and transition function of that agent $j$.
+In this case, the rewards received from an agent's local neighbors can approximate this agent's contribution to the global reward well even without tracking the information from other distant neighbors in the graph.